machoo-l/machoo-l.github.io/content/posts/10 social media and self-reflection.md

 I will start every day to work towards my future, but I know that nothing will happen that was not forseen by God and directed to my greater good from all eternity.
+*Stat Crux dum volvitur orbis* (The Cross is steady while the world turns).